 · Hold oneself accountable for achieving annual work plans and goals and collaborate with colleagues to help them achieve their goals as well.

 Invest in oneself professional development.
 Stay connected with sector forums and national/international Employee Relations/HR forums.

 · BA/BS degree in Human Resources, Business Administration, or a related field.
 A Master’s degree is a plus.

 · Continued HR education, GPHR, PHR, SPHR, or SHRM SCP certified.

-· A minimum of 10 years of experience in Human Resources with a minimum of five (5) years of Talent Acquisition leadership level within a the Global for-profit or INGOs sectors.
+· A minimum of 10 years of experience in Human Resources with a minimum of five (5) years of Employee Relations leadership role within the global for-profit or INGOs sector.

 · Technical mindset and passion for the latest innovations in technology